 Interesting fact: Carleton Watkins was a talented photographer and a no-good businessman.
 He didn’t bother about any copyright protection and lost the rights on his photos several times.
 The ‘Cathedral Rock’ was among other images that were stolen and published by other photographers.

 6. The Dead of Antietam, Alexander Gardner, 1862.

 Alexander Gardner, the employee of Matthew Brady, was the person who delivered the horror of the Civil War to the general public.
 The exhibition of almost a hundred photos from the Antietam battlefield, Sharpsburg, Md. was the first time dead bodies appeared in the picture.
 The notable feature of these photos was the method they were taken.
-Alexander Gardner and his assistant James Gibson used a new device – stereograph, which allowed them to capture the moment with a 3d effect.
+Alexander Gardner and his assistant James Gibson used a new device – stereograph, to capture the moment with a 3d effect.
 Among 95 photos, 70 were stereo images.
-The copies of these photographs spread through America, and the originals were put on display at Brady’s gallery.
+The copies of these photographs spread through America and the originals were put on display at Brady’s gallery.

 7. The Horse in Motion, Eadweard Muybridge, 1878.

 An experimental photo set of Eadweard Muybridge demonstrating the horse movement during running was an ambitious large scale project.
 It all started from a dispute between the governor of California, Leland Stanford, who claimed that horses during gallop became airborne, and his opponent claimed that at least one leg touched the ground.